rgitzel/azul-generator/NOTES.md

+**March 11, 2019**
+Finished the convertion to use Runway, using Serverless, which is way easier than Cloudformation!

+I've configured Runway to deploy three environments, and for kicks each goes to a different region.

+Now to get Route53 into the mix... and a "static site"...

 **April 25, 2018**

 Weird.
 I tried adding Serverless yesterday, and it generated a pile of mess.
 Tried it again today and... just two files